Multi-Backend Acceleration Design Spec¶

 CudaVectorOps(cuBLAS + custom kernels) and dispatch header - Implement

-CudaNufftPipeline(full forward/adjoint pipeline with cuFFT) — includes CUDA kernels for deapodize, zero_pad, crop_center, fftshift (analogous to Metal compute shaders) - Implement
+CudaNufftPipeline(full forward/adjoint pipeline with cuFFT) — includes CUDA kernels for deapodize, zero_pad, crop_center, fftshift - Implement

 CudaDFTkernels - Wire

-forgeCol/forgeMatCUDA memory management (dual host/device pointers,putOnGPU()/sync) - Enable NVTX tracing (
+forgeCol/forgeMatCUDA memory management (dual host/device pointers,putOnGPU()/sync viacudaMalloc/cudaMemcpy) - Enable NVTX tracing (

-Tracer.hppwithUSE_NVTX) for the CUDA backend - Test against CPU results for numerical agreement
+Tracer.hppwithUSE_NVTX) for the CUDA backend - Test on DGX Spark (Blackwell) and RTX 2080 (Turing) against CPU results for numerical agreement

 9. Files Modified¶